-To view my academic articles/chapters, reviews and related writing, please visit my Academia.edu profile.
+To view/download academic articles/chapters, reviews and related writing, please visit Academia.edu profile.

 “Intervenes in current critical discourse on cultural memory and social trauma with an expertly researched and well-elucidated study of colonial, anti-colonial, and postcolonial cinematic representations spanning the 20th century […] A significant contribution to postcolonial scholarship, trauma studies, and cinema studies, Rastegar’s book is likely to become a major text in the field.” —W. B. Wise, Choice: Current Reviews for Academic Libraries (53.2) Oct.
 2015: 248.